ZiBuDo/lolteamcomp/README.md

 Analyzes Team Compositions, Duo Compositions, Brawler Compositions, and Item Compositions across a team.

 There is another readme in the blackmarket folder that explains the server side process.

+Concept:

+Most other League of Legends Fan sites or Statistic sites focus mainly on the idea of a singluar champion, singular item, or an item build on a champion.
+LoL Team Comp's objective is to focus on team compositions, duo champion combinations, brawler compositions, and item compositions across a team.
+There is an enormous amount of possible team comps, a large amount of brawler comps, and many possible item duos across a team.
+This creates a difficult task when it comes to tracking all of this information; however, it is possible to see the synergy of two champions in the duo combos section of the site.
+The Duo compositions also show 5-man compositions that have been played with that duo.
+The 5-man compositions are usually pretty bare in the statistics section because of the limit of 100k match IDS; however, this idea is being adapted into a larger scale site.
+Brawlers are limited to 5 man teams where we can see how 5 razorfins may affect the win rate of the match.
+Then users can check the razorfin and see the best build path for upgrades for those razorfins.
+The new items with their new unique interactions are analyzed when we check their synergies across a team.
+The site allows users to see item duos that had the most success and derive the implication of that item combo.

+It is important to note that win rates derived from these statistics are interesting to see such as Zilean and Karthus having a high winrate in most categories where a player may speculate that this combo is deadly because of the Revive and After-death combo of this duo.

 You will need to: Get an API key from the Riot Games Developer site. https://developer.riotgames.com/

 Create a file in blackmarket folder with your api key pasted in as plain text.
 Name file apikey.txt.

 Note: this project was made using a developer key which has a higher request rate, it may be necessary to modify sleep values in files in /blackmarket/ with naming pattern m(region).php such as mna.php where the script sleeps for 429 errors.

 Tech Stack